Bira/octopus-carnival/_posts/2019-11-06-on-transhuman-space.md

 not acknowledged anywhere in the books.
 I'm talking about Francis Fukuyama, the guy who made the infamous "we have reached the end of History" speech.
 The speech kinda codifies the idea that Western liberal capitalism is the ultimate political and economic model for humanity.
-You reach that, you win History, and everyone is just playing catch-up to you.
+You reach that, you win History, and everyone else is just playing catch-up to you.

 The speech was made in 1989, and it went from "well-received" to "gospel truth" in the eyes of the developed West when the Soviet Union fell in '91.
 It